 Magazine couplers made by actual mag manufacturers are my favorite go-to method (like the Lancer Cinch magazine coupler).
 They are cheap and efficient.
 They make it use to uncouple the mags should you choose to.
 Overall, this provides a simple and cost-effective way to live your mag coupling dreams.
 However, these aren’t made for every magazine or platform, and that creates a challenge.

 Finally, we have magazines built to be coupled.
 ETS makes AR 15 magazines with built-in mag couplers, Ruger has the BX-25X2, as does HK for the G36 and Sig for the 550 series or rifles.
 Sadly these aren’t super common.

 Mag coupling has been practiced prolifically with box-fed guns.
 On-the-fly reloads have never been faster.
 Mag coupling leaked from World War II to the Global War on Terror and everything in between.
 Soldiers love the practice, and it’s stuck around for a reason.
 They leaked into our cultural subconscious, and pictures of Malcolm X cemented the idea into the larger American culture.
-Mag coupling is a simple solution to a big problem and provides a ten-cent fix to a life-risking proposition.
+Mag coupling is a simple solution to a big problem and provides an inexpensive fix to a life-risking proposition.

 Do you couple your mags?
 If so do you use tape, a manufactured magazine coupler, or something else?